PESugier/MPSG/README.md

 3. Parallelization along both hyperparameters alpha and lambda.

+4. A R package is available in the corresponding subfolder.
+All specific codes to run the methods are also made available in the R/ and src/ folder.

-4. Example code can be found through the application and simulation sections.
+5. Examples codes can be found through the application and simulation sections.

 Future versions may build out different versions of adaptive weights, and allow consideration of study selection in selected groups.